The cost of coordination can exceed the benefit of collaboration in performing complex tasks: Materials and Methods

 \subsection{Statistical Tests}

 All statistical tests were two-tailed and non-parametric alternatives were planned if the data strongly violated normality assumptions.
-For omnibus tests, the significance of mean differences between groups were analyzed via post hoc tests.
-Effect size values were interpreted in simple and standardized terms, according to \cite{Cohen1988}, when no previously reported values are available for comparison \cite{Lakens2013}.
+For omnibus tests, the significance of mean differences between groups was analyzed via planned pairwise comparison tests.
+Given the fact that all pairwise comparisons were planned, and taking into account the sample size, length of the experiment as well as the nature of the data, we follow the recommendation that reporting actual p-values leads to fewer errors of interpretation \citep{rothman1990no, saville1990multiple}.
+This also means we avoid any arbitrary significance cut-off points \citep{Vidgen2016}.
+As a result, we do not correct p-values but instead ensure that they are situated within the overall findings of the study.
+Effect size values were meanwhile interpreted in simple and standardized terms according to \cite{Cohen1988}, when no previously described values are available for comparison, and reported using conventions recommended by \cite{Lakens2013}.
 Details of the statistical tests are in Supplementary Material, Sec.~S3.3.